idesis-gmbh/BareBrowser/app/_root/README.md

 - Open source, easily [build your own](#building) distribution with another name and/or logo.
 - ...

+**Note:**

+The Linux related parts of the following documentation are at least valid for Ubuntu 20.04, on other distributions the behavior of BareBrowser may differ slightly (e.g. keyboard shortcuts, default directories etc.).

 ## Installation

 Download one of the releases from the [releases](https://github.com/idesis-gmbh/BareBrowser/releases) page, unzip the file and copy the resulting directory to any place you like (on a local hard drive, *running BareBrowser from a network mount may prevent opening the developer tools and also may lead to other problems like frozen windows!*).
 On the Mac you'd probably just copy the `BareBrowser` app (inside the unzipped folder) to `/Applications`.

 ## GUI Usage

-Just double click `BareBrowser` (Mac) or `bb.exe` (Windows).
+Just double click `BareBrowser` (Mac), execute `./bb` (Linux) or `bb.exe` (Windows).
 BareBrowser will start and show its internal home page.
-To show/hide the address bar press Cmd+T (Mac)/Ctrl+T (Windows).
-With Cmd+L/Ctrl+L the address bar will be shown and its entry field is focused.
+To show/hide the address bar press `Cmd+T` (Mac)/`Ctrl+T` (Linux/Windows).
+With `Cmd+L`/`Ctrl+L` the address bar will be shown and its entry field is focused.
 The address bar is very primitive, don't expect the same features you get from regular browsers.
 All it does is to try to auto-complete some URLs but without any sophistication.

 Examples: